x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/how-to-set-up-a-multifunction-device-or-application-to-send-email-using-microsoft-365-or-office-365.md

 ## Use your own email server to send email from multifunction devices and applications

 If you happen to have an on-premises email server, you should seriously consider using that server for SMTP relay instead of Microsoft 365 or Office 365.
 A local email server that you have physical access to is much easier to configure for SMTP relay by devices and applications on your local network.
-The details about how to do this depend on your on-premises email server.
+The details about how to do this configuration depends on your on-premises email server.
 For Exchange Server, see the following articles:

 - [Allow anonymous relay on Exchange servers](../../ExchangeServer/mail-flow/connectors/allow-anonymous-relay.md)